Fred MacMurray: Retirement

 In the early 1970s, MacMurray appeared in commercials for the Greyhound Lines bus company.
 In 1979, he appeared in a series of commercials for the Korean chisenbop math calculation program.
 MacMurray's final film was The Swarm, costarring Michael Caine, Olivia de Havilland and Henry Fonda.
 The actor, semi-retired at this point, was called back for one last film by director Irwin Allen entitled Fire!; however, his diagnosis of throat cancer caused him to pull out.
 Allen then offered him the small role (for a total of two days on set) of a pharmacist in The Swarm.
-MacMurray told reporters that he didn't "...really miss it.
+MacMurray told reporters that he did not "...really miss it.
 A lot of actors go crazy if they aren't working, but I guess I'm a little lazy."
 He successfully underwent treatment for his cancer during the production.

 Business ventures

 MacMurray was also a prolific businessman, frequently earning over $400,000 a year in the 1940s.
 In 1941, he purchased land in the Russian River Valley in Northern California and established MacMurray Ranch.
 On the 1750 acre ranch, he raised prize-winning Aberdeen Angus cattle, cultivated prunes, apples, alfalfa and other crops, and enjoyed watercolor painting, fly fishing, and skeet shooting.
 MacMurray wanted the property's agricultural heritage preserved, so five years after his death, in 1996, it was sold to Gallo, which planted vineyards on it for wines that bear the MacMurray Ranch label.
 One of MacMurray's children now lives on the property (in a cabin built by her father), and is "actively engaged in Sonoma's thriving wine community, carrying on her family's legacy and the heritage of MacMurray Ranch".

 In 1944, he purchased the Bryson Apartment Hotel in the Westlake, Los Angeles neighborhood for $600,000, using profits from Double Indemnity, and was a co-owner of three other apartment buildings.
 The actor was cautious with his finances, which went hand-in-hand with his sedate lifestyle.
 The majority of his earnings were used for investments (including a knitting mill, co-owner of a golf-and-tennis club and a cold-storage business).
 MacMurray insisted upon a percentage of gross of the films in which he starred.

 In 1945, along with former actor Leslie Fenton, MacMurray formed a production company, entitled "Mutual Pictures".
 With this production company the pair made one film, Pardon My Past, a moderate success.

 A 1977 profile dispelled the myth of MacMurray's wealth, reporting that if he "...sold everything I'd be worth maybe $3 million to $4 million.
 Maybe".
 He stated that the myth of his wealth being in league with Doris Duke and the Aga Khan ($75 to $100 million range) stemmed from his life-long frugality.